oschl-git/jecna-wa-certificates/answers/ADFo.md

     **True**

-- A list of values (LOV) is a static or dynamic set of values used to display a specific type of page item?
+- A list of values (LOV**e**) is a static or dynamic set of values used to display a specific type of page item?

     **True**